Discover the fundamentals on how to lift weights to build muscle in this definitive weight training guide for beginners.

 Full body workout routines are usually used mostly by beginners, while intermediates and advanced lifters use body part splits.
 However, beginners may also use split routines based on their goals.
 And intermediate and advanced lifters may use full body workouts based on their goals.

 Beginners and intermediates usually train three days per week.
-Advanced trainers usually train four or five days per week with a one or 2 body parts per day split routine.
+Advanced trainers usually train four or five days per week with a 1 or 2 body parts per day split routine.

 Workout Routine Guidelines For Different Fitness Levels